U.S. Crude-Oil Stockpiles Likely Declined in DOE Data, Analysts Say -- Update | MarketScreener

 By Dan Molinski

-Estimates from nine analysts and traders showed U.S. oil inventories are projected to have declined by 500,000 barrels for the week ended Nov.
-11, with six analysts forecasting a decrease and three predicting an increase.
-Forecasts range from a decline of 3.3 million barrels to an increase of 2.5 million barrels.
+Estimates from 10 analysts and traders showed U.S. oil inventories are projected to have declined by 800,000 barrels for the week ended Nov.
+18, with six analysts forecasting a decline and four predicting an increase.
+Forecasts range from a decrease of 3.5 million barrels to an increase of 2 million barrels.

-Analysts said the likely small decrease is partly due to another transfer of crude last week from the nation's Strategic Petroleum Reserve to the commercial side.
-The year-long SPR sales strategy by the U.S. government, which aims to boost supplies so as to reduce gasoline prices at the pump, could be ending soon.
+Analysts said the likely decrease is partly because of a smaller-than-normal transfer of crude last week from the nation's Strategic Petroleum Reserve to the commercial side.
+The year-long SPR sales strategy by the U.S. government, which aims to boost supplies so as to reduce gasoline prices at the pump, is beginning to wind down.

 The closely watched survey from the DOE's Energy Information Administration is scheduled for release at 10:30 a.m.
-ET Wednesday.
+EST Wednesday.

-Refinery use likely increased by 0.4 percentage point from the previous week to 92.5%.
-Forecasts range from a 0.5 percentage-point decline to a 1-percentage-point increase.
-Two analysts didn't make a forecast.
+Refinery use likely increased by 0.3 percentage points from the previous week to 93.2%.
+Forecasts range from a 0.3 percentage-point decrease to a 0.6 percentage-point increase.
+One analyst didn't make a forecast.

-The American Petroleum Institute, an industry group, said late Tuesday that its own data for the week showed a 5.8-million-barrel decrease in crude supplies, a 1.7-million-barrel rise in gasoline stocks and an 850,000-barrel increase in distillate inventories, according to a source.
+The American Petroleum Institute, an industry group, said late Tuesday its data for the week showed a 4.8 million-barrel decrease in crude supplies, a 400,000-barrel fall in gasoline stocks and a 1.1 million-barrel increase in distillate inventories, according to a source.

 n/f = no forecast